N04400 Welding Process Technology

 Key Process Variables

-: Surfaces must be cleaned with acetone to remove oils, oxides, and sulfur residues to prevent porosity and cracking410.
+- Pre-Weld Preparation: Surfaces must be cleaned with acetone to remove oils, oxides, and sulfur residues to prevent porosity and cracking.

-: ERNiCu-7 (AWS A5.14) or ENiCu-7 (AWS A5.11) wires/electrodes are mandatory to match base metal composition and avoid segregation-induced cracks46.
+- Filler Material: ERNiCu-7 (AWS A5.14) or ENiCu-7 (AWS A5.11) wires/electrodes are mandatory to match base metal composition and avoid segregation-induced cracks

-: Low currents (70–120 A for TIG) and interpass temperatures <100°C prevent grain coarsening and hot cracking4.
+- Heat Input Control: Low currents (70–120 A for TIG) and interpass temperatures <100°C prevent grain coarsening and hot cracking

 Welding Methods

-: Preferred for precision; DCEN polarity, Ø3mm tungsten electrode, and narrow bead profiles minimize heat-affected zone (HAZ) defects14.
+- TIG Welding: Preferred for precision; DCEN polarity, Ø3mm tungsten electrode, and narrow bead profiles minimize heat-affected zone (HAZ) defects

-: Suitable for high-deposition projects but requires stringent gas shielding1.
+- MIG Welding: Suitable for high-deposition projects but requires stringent gas shielding

 4. Welding Risks and Post-Weld Treatments